-Learn how to open file in read only mode under vi or vim editor.
-Opening read only prevents any accidental edits in file and maintain file integrity.
+Learn how to open the file in the read-only mode under vi or vim editor.
+Opening it as read-only prevents any accidental edits in the file and maintain file integrity.

-One of the disadvantage is you are prone to accidentally alter file content and end up in saving it in file.
-This is threat to file integrity and hence needs to be avoided.
-Option is to view files in vi editor carefully or open them in read only mode!
+One of the disadvantages is you are prone to accidentally alter file content and end up saving it in the file.
+This is a threat to file integrity and hence needs to be avoided.
+The option is to view files in vi editors carefully or open them in read-only mode!

 Lets see different ways to view file in read only mode under vi :